 AGM: “Absorbed Glass Mats” or AGM batteries typically use a Boron-Silica glass mat that is soaked with acid.
 These mats are then placed between the lead plates.
 These glass mats are not fully soaked and therefore cannot spill acid, even when they break.
 These batteries are completely sealed and recombine oxygen and water inside them, making them maintenance free.
 AGM batteries can be charged just like flooded batteries and are roughly the same price as gel batteries.

 New to the market, these batteries don’t use lead acid to power your devices but rather Lithium Metal Oxide and Carbon.
 The use of Lithium makes the batteries lighter and much more efficient.
 However, the voltage per Lithium cell produced is 3.7 volts increasing the overall voltage to roughly 14.8 volts.
 While standard 12V Lead Acid batteries typically have 6 cells, Lithium batteries only have 4 cells (3.7 volts x 4 cells = 14.8 volts).
 This higher voltage can sometimes damage devices that are only designed for a 12V system.
-It is for this reason that many trolling motor companies, including Newport Vessels, do not recommend the use of Lithium batteries with our products.
+It is for this reason that many trolling motor companies, including Newport Vessels, generally do not recommend the use of Lithium batteries with our products.
+However, If you can find a "12V" Lithium battery with an output rated less than 13.8V, this could safely be used with the trolling motor.
 In addition to Lithium batteries being expensive compared to Lead Acid, in the chance that they fail, there is a small percentage of them catching on fire.
 Not ideal for anyone using a battery, let alone for use on a boat.

 You will often see the term “cycle” used for describing how long a battery can properly operate and Depth of Discharge (DOD) for describing the percentage of charge that is used or discharged.
 A single cycle represents a discharge of 80% of a battery’s capacity and then recharged back to 100%.
 Basically, batteries are only good for about 80% of their full charge.
 More commonly used is a graph that displays how many recharge cycles a battery has relative to the percentage of discharge.
 When shopping for batteries, don’t blindly assume a battery will last 10 years, always double check the cycle rating and at what DOD that rating is given.
 If a battery is rated for a 5 Year Life at 10% DOD, this would not be a wise battery to purchase for your trolling motor if you will be discharging it at 50% to 80% of its capacity.
 This would lower the life expectancy of the battery to a year or two with the intended use.